nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 Note that this function is still under development.
 The future features includes: delete a goal, view your goal, save your achievement, etc.

+### View your current goal list: `viewG`
+Look for the content of current goal list.

+Format: `viewG`

+Example:

+### Delete a goal from current goal list: `deleteG`
+Remove a undersired goal from the goal list.
+Note that it is not encouraged to remove a goal from the goal list, unless the inserted goal has error or impossible to be accomplished.

+Format: `deleteG Index`

+You can retrieve the index by showing the goal list

+Example:

 ### Exiting the program: `exit`
 Exits the program.